Guide Dog Foundation Program Admission Information

 Although it costs over $50,000 to train and place a guide dog, All of our services, including transportation to, and accommodations at, our NY center, are provided at no cost due to the extraordinary generosity of public contributions.

 What types of team training do you provide?

-A 12 day residential training at our Smithtown, NY Campus or home training.
-The Foundation also offers home training; where an instructor works with a client for two weeks in their home area if it is determined that a student's needs will best be met by this type of intensive training; this decision is made on a case-by-case basis.
+The Foundation offers a two-week residential training program at our campus is Smithtown, NY, or home training.
+Home training is where an instructor works with a client for two weeks in their home area if it is determined that a student's needs will best be met by this type of intensive training; this decision is made on a case-by-case basis.